 You usually pay tax if savings in your pension pots go above:

 - 100% of your earnings in a year - this is the limit on tax relief you get

 - £60,000 a year - check your ‘annual allowance’

 You also pay tax on contributions if your pension provider:

-- is not registered for tax relief with HM Revenue and Customs (HMRC)
+- is not registered for tax relief with HMRC

 - does not invest your pension pot according to HMRC’s rules